Installation of NetBSD 7 on the Raspberry Pi 2

 ntpdate=YES ntpdate_hosts="0.de.pool.ntp.org" ntpd=YES

-The list of time servers can be changed in /etc/ntp.conf
+The list of time servers can be changed in /etc/ntp.conf.
+Run

 WiFi Network